elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/015-duck-typing.md

 User.with_email("gregory.t.brown@gmail.com").count #=> 1
 ```

 The block syntax is nice and clean for simple things, but can get a bit unwieldy for complex logic.
 For example, if we wanted to throw in validations for the entered email addresses, our block would end up getting a bit ugly unless we implemented some private class methods to help out.
-If you're thinking that private class methods sound weird and might be a bit of a code smell, they are, and that's one indication that this API needs to be a bit more flexible than what it is.
+If you're thinking that private class methods sound weird and might be a bit of a code smell, they are, and that's one indication that this API needs to be more flexible than what it is.

 That said, Aaron was on a performance tuning mission, not an API overhaul.
-The problem he found with the API was initially not an aesthetic one but an implementation detail: Executing code stored in a `Proc` object is considerably more computationally expensive than an ordinary method call.
-While this isn't likely to be a bottleneck in ordinary situations, it is common for high traffic Rails applications to really hammer on their scopes, since they're used for filtering the data that is presented to users.
-The key insight Aaron had was that making some other object quack like a `Proc` is no more complicated than implementing a `call()` method.
+The
+problem he found with the API was initially not an aesthetic one but an
+implementation detail: Executing code stored in a `Proc` object is considerably
+more computationally expensive than an ordinary method call.
+While this isn't
+likely to be a bottleneck in ordinary situations, it is common for high traffic
+Rails applications to really hammer on their scopes, since they're used for
+filtering the data that is presented to users.
+The key insight Aaron had was
+that making some other object quack like a `Proc` is as easy as implementing
+a `call()` method.

-Shown below is the one line patch that changes the behavior of `scope()` to no longer explicitly expect a `Proc` object and allows the use of anything that implements a meaningful `call()` method.
+Shown below is the one line patch that changes the behavior of `scope()` to
+allow the use of any object that implements a meaningful `call()` method:

 ```ruby
 # BEFORE